briansu2004/udemy-devops-real-projects/001-ELKMonitoring/README.md

 # Project 001: ELK Monitoring

-This project shows how to setup a ELK (Elasticsearch/Logstash/Kibana) stack to monitor a server.
+In this lab, we will setup a ELK (Elasticsearch/Logstash/Kibana) stack to monitor a server.

 ## Project Goal